 This quality standard focuses on care for people who have developed or are at risk of developing a diabetic foot ulcer.
-The scope of the standard covers all settings, including primary care, home care, long-term care, and acute care.
-It also provides guidance on care when a person transitions between these settings-for example, when someone is discharged from a hospital to their home or a long-term care home.
-It is one of three quality standards related to wound care; the other two are for pressure injuries and leg ulcers (venous and mixed venous/arterial).
+The scope of the standard covers all settings, including primary care, home and community care, long-term care, and acute care.
+It also provides guidance on optimal care when a person transitions between these settings-for example, when someone is discharged from a hospital to their home or a long-term care home.
+It is one of three quality standards related to wound care; the other two are for pressure injuries and venous leg ulcers.